Welcome to Alan Krakauer Photography!

 For smaller products like cards and calendars, please visit me on Etsy (AlanKPhotoStore)!

 Prints through Smugmug:

 Smugmug allows ordering of prints hosted on this site.
 Until I have a chance to test this out myself, I have this option disabled.
-I hope to have this service available sometime this fall.
+I hope to have this service available soon.
 Until then, If you are interested in purchasing a print, please contact me directly.

 LATEST NEWS BELOW